Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 That she demanded to read out.

-Yeah.
 He didn't hand her an iPad and force her to do it.

-She played it.
 Yeah, she was playing it up a bit.

 She was a really good sport.

-Serenity and Kirstie, obviously both so funny.
+Surrey and Kirsty are obviously both so funny.

 sea creatures and she knew a lot of that already.

-So you know, you could see I could have an actor with all those, you know, the faux shocked
+So, you know, you could see I could have an actor with all those, you know, the faux-shocked

 Yeah.